 The Larry Spring Museum investigates Spring’s spirit of amateur inquiry as a means to open up the collection to new possibilities.
-We imagine the Museum as a constellation of at-hand art and science resources where diverse citizens engage through collaborative, community-based programs.
+We imagine the Museum as a living archive of at-hand art and science resources where diverse citizens engage through collaborative, community-based programs.

-Our goals will be met through the following initiatives:
+Our mission will be met through the following initiatives:

 Celebration and fostering of Spring’s DIY “spirit of amateur inquiry” through exhibitions, collaborative community engagement and learning opportunities.

 Showcasing the work of local emerging and self-taught artists and makers by providing a platform for them to develop their practice.

 Facilitation of the creation of analogue and intuitive modes of knowledge production through workshops and events.